bobelmasry/CacheSim/README.md

 ====================================
 Validation:
 - Simulator is verified using custom address traces and known outcomes.
-- Test results are included in the `validation_tests/` folder.
-- All experiments are automated and reproducible from the `main.cpp`.
+- All experiments are automated and reproducible from the `cache.cpp`.

 ====================================